make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `constraint`

-*Optional, always paired with `conditions`.*
+*Optional, always paired with `conditions`.
+Default if unspecified is the current attribute*

-If a rule depends on an attribute other than the current one, then `constraint` can be used to specify the element that `conditions` applies to.
+If a rule depends on an attribute other than the current one, then `constraint` can be used to specify the element that `conditions` applies to.  `constraint` can also refer back to the same attribute - this can be useful for specifying conditional mappings, for example to support two different variants of a device in a single config file, where the only difference is the way they represent enum attributes.

 ### `conditions`

-*Optional, always paired with `constraint.`*
+*Optional, usually paired with `constraint.`*

 Conditions defines a list of rules that are applied based on the `constraint` attribute.
-The contents are the same as Mapping Rules, but `dps_val` applies to the attribute specified by `constraint`.
+The contents are the same as Mapping Rules, but `dps_val` applies to the attribute specified by `constraint`, and also can be a list of values to match as well rather than a single value.
 All others act on the current attribute as they would in the mapping.
 Although conditions are specified within a mapping, they can also contain a `mapping` of their own to override that mapping.
 These nested mappings are limited to simple `dps_val` to `value` substitutions, as more complex rules would quickly become too complex to manage.

 When setting a dp which has conditions attached, the behaviour is slightly different depending on whether the constraint dp is readonly or not.

-For non-readonly constraints, the constraint dp will be set along with the target dp so that the first condition with a value matching the target value is met.
+For non-readonly constraints that specify a single dps_val, the constraint dp will be set along with the target dp so that the first condition with a value matching the target value is met.

 For readonly constraints, the condition must match the constraint dp's current value for anything to be set.